I’ve been where you are now.

 What started out as a personal weight loss journey transitioned into a deep interest in health, particularly food, and I undertook a four year training programme in nutritional therapy with the Institute for Optimum Nutrition in London, graduating in 2005.

 Over the years, as I’ve walked along my path, I added various postgraduate and professional trainings including Intuitive Eating with Evelyn Tribole, the co-developer of that approach.
 To help you embrace change at a deeper level, resolving issues around sleep, mood and food choice, I qualified in Clinical Hypnotherapy.
-And to help you resolve emotional, or binge, eating, I’m currently training in the Eating Freely approach.
+And to help you resolve emotional, or binge, eating, I’ve become a certified Eating Freely practitioner.